MiraGeoscience/simpeg-drivers/docs/intro.md

 # Tools for Integrated Geophysical Modeling and Targeting

-This document binds together the various R&D modules under the accelerated development program sponsored by Vale:
-Tools for Integrated Geophysical Modeling and Targeting
+This document contains training material for geophysical inversion using SimPEG and Geoscience ANALYST.

 # Table of content